Songsalive! Australia monthly workshops are currently held online on the first Monday of the month from 7-10pm

 Attendees are asked to provide copies of the lyrics to songs submitted to be critiqued.

-Why wait?
 You can join now for $60 for a full years membership.

 Guest Speakers / Presenters

 As often as we can, Songsalive!
 Australia like to invite music industry representatives, especially those whose work interacts with areas pertaining to songwriting, to speak about, present or even host the workshop, with a view to educating songwriters as to the machinations of the Australian music industry, its position within the global industry, and how it affects them.

 Our annual songwriting retreat held at a venue in the Blue Mountains.